 Everyone knows by now that fossil fuels have to be phased out and replaced by energy sources that don’t add more CO2 to the stifling blanket we’ve woven.

 And we already know how to make the low-carbon transition because it is “hardly rocket science,” said Bob Watson, former chair of the IPCC.

-Its a dirty war against environmental organisations and their supporters.
-Industry executives must be willing to exploit emotions like fear, greed and anger of the public against green groups and individuals, Berman said, according a recent New York Times article.
+It’s a dirty war against environmental organizations and their supporters.
+Industry executives must be willing to exploit emotions like fear, greed, and anger of the public against green groups and individuals, Berman said, according to a recent New York Times article.

 Berman advised major energy corporations secretly financing anti-environmental campaigns not to worry about offending the general public because “you can either win ugly or lose pretty,” he said.

 ˜Big Green Radicals is Berman and Co.s latest multi-million-dollar campaign and it targets groups like the Sierra Club and the Natural Resources Defense Council.
 It has also aggressively attacked groups opposing fracking and lobbies to prevent stricter controls over the process that pollutes both air and water.

 Berman also promises strict confidentiality for anyone who funds his efforts, saying: “We run all of this stuff through nonprofit organizations that are insulated from having to disclose donors.”